 Giuseppe Mastruzzo is the Director of the International University College (IUC) of Turin and Affiliate Professor of Ethics in Economics and Politics at the Public Policy Department of the Moscow Higher School of Economics, National Research University of the Russian Federation.Read More...

 Robin Gourlay was drafted into the Scottish Government to work on the delivery of the National Food and Drink Policy.
-The current programme of work looks at increasing the adoption of sustainable food...Read More...
+The current programme of work looks at increasing the adoption of sustainable food and drink procurement across Scotland in the public sector.Read More...

 Bart Soldaat has been trained as a rural sociologist at the Agricultural University of Wageningen, Holland.
 After completion of its Masters, he has done research in Italy for the Italian Ministry of Agriculture in 1990 on the subject of beef quality of indigenous breeds.Read More...